Seattle Child Injury Lawyers

 When a child is injured in a car accident, the family may file a personal injury lawsuit against the at-fault driver, whether he or she is partially or completely at fault for the injury.
 When it comes to pedestrian and bicycle accidents, however, it’s a bit more complicated.

 But when children are in these accidents, the courts will take a number of things into consideration before assigning fault.
 A very young child might not be found responsible if his bike slipped off the sidewalk and he was hit by a vehicle.
 This is because a young child is not expected to be fully aware of the dangers of vehicles.
-But if an older child who was 13 did not signal or wear his helmet while riding, he may be found partially at fault if he is hit by a vehicle.
+But if a child who was over 13 years old did not signal or wear his helmet while riding, he may be found partially at fault if he is hit by a vehicle.
 Older children are expected to anticipate these dangers and follow the rules of the road.
 There are no hard rules when it comes to these types of accidents, so speaking to a lawyer is your best bet.

 Children have a MUCH higher risk of drowning.
 Lakes, oceans, and swimming pools are common places for swimming accidents to occur, but water parks and even bathtubs can be deadly.
 If they are not supervised properly, or if they encounter a defective piece of equipment, children can easily slip under the water and become trapped.